Freshwater Ecology Research Group

 Photos courtesy of Professor Angus McIntosh

 The Freshwater Ecology Research Group (FERG) is a large research group within the School of Biological Sciences, consisting of Professor Angus McIntosh, Professor Jon Harding, and Emeritus Professor Mike Winterbourn, plus numerous post-doctoral research fellows, graduate students and technical support personnel.

 FERG research is primarily field-based, and covers a broad array of applied and theoretical ecological topics including the natural history of New Zealand’s freshwater biota, the influence of land-use change, acid mine drainage, ecosystem size and disturbance on stream communities, and biogeochemistry and nutrient cycling.

-Bioreactor installations, macrophyte trial results and what is the MCI?...check out that and more in our December CAREX newsletter on the CAREX website!
+Macrophyte trials, understanding E.coli and what do riparian zones look like?...check out that and more in the May CAREX newsletter on the CAREX website!